pietrobraione/tardis/README.md

 ## Usage

-Compile the target program with the debug symbols, then launch TARDIS either from the command line, or from another program, e.g., from the `main` of an application.
-From the command line you need to invoke it as follows:
+Compile the target program with the debug symbols, then launch TARDIS either from the command line or from another program, e.g., from the `main` of an application.
+In the first case you need to invoke it as follows:

     $ java -Xms16G -Xmx16G -cp <classpath> tardis.Main <options>